 We offer two different types of services.
 Our service times are 8:45 am and 10:45 am.
 The first is more traditional, while the second is contemporary.
 While the worship style and atmosphere are a bit different, the preaching and the centrality of the gospel remain the same.

-Our traditional service is oriented around a choir, led by Amy Thorne.
+Our traditional service is oriented around a choir.
 This time of worship tends to lean on hymns and other well-regarded worship songs that complement the sermon.
 These songs are guided by our talented organist and accompanist, Nancy Lloyd.

 Our contemporary service is led by Tina Rea, who has worked in various roles as a musician.
 She leads a group of gifted musicians in a time of worship that utilizes more modern worship music.